Search blog

 "Business Goals Professional English" is one of the famous business English communication books, aiming to help learners use a foreign language effectively in the business field and exchange ideas at work.

-"Business Goals Professional English" focuses on providing real-life communication scenarios, vocabulary, and grammar structures related to work and business.
+"Business Goals Professional English" focuses on providing real-life communication scenarios, business english vocabulary, and grammar structures related to work and business.
 In the book, you will learn how to discuss in meetings, conduct transactions, write correspondence, and negotiate diplomatically in English.

 2. Oxford Business English